melsicon/number-merger-kafka-streams/README.md

     kafka-server-start kafka-config/server.properties &

-change build.gradle and k8s.yml to fit your docker credentials
+Change the docker image path in your build.gradle and k8s.yml.
+Login to your Docker Desktop application.

     ./gradlew clean build jib